 (9) The Diocesan Council shall establish a Finance Committee.

 (10) In addition to establishing a Finance Committee, the Diocesan Council may establish such other commissions, committees, and task forces as it may deem advisable.

-The Rt.
-Rev. Thomas J. Brown, chair; the Rev. Cn.
-Nancy Moore, Vice-chair; The Rev. Lael Sorensen, Finance Committee chair; Ms. Melissa Sparks, at Large to the Committee
+Rt.
+Rev. Thomas J. Brown, chair; Rev. Cn.
+Nancy Moore, Vice-chair; Rev. Lael Sorensen, Finance Committee chair; Mr. Tom Ward, at Large to the Committee, Staff: Cn.
+Barbara Martin

 Diocesan Council Minutes/Synopsis